auth0-eng-camp/Scalability/NginxBalancing/README.md

 After launching the instance, make sure `Nginx` is working by pointing your web browser at the instance domain or IP address.

 ### Configure Nginx
-To configure Nginx we have to create a `default.config` file and put it inside the `/etc/nginx/conf.d/` folder in the Nginx instance.
+To configure Nginx we have to create a `default.conf` file and put it inside the `/etc/nginx/conf.d/` folder in the Nginx instance.

 Your config file should be similar to [this one](nginx/default.conf).
 Just change the URLs to match the ones of your intances.